 Read our full Eero mesh router review.

-Read our full Netgear Orbi Voice review.
+Read our full Netgear AX1800 Mesh Extender (EAX20) review.

 Coverage: If you have a large home of 3,000 square feet or more, a regular router won't cut it.
 The same is true of multistory homes and oddly laid out houses, which don't necessarily match the range pattern of coverage most standalone routers deliver.
 And even if your home looks like it may be well-served by a regular wireless router, there are plenty of obstacles and signal-disruptions that can make it difficult to get strong Wi-Fi coverage in every part of your home.